MithrilJS/mithril.js/docs/route.md

 It's possible to have multiple arguments in a route, for example `/edit/:projectID/:userID` would yield the properties `projectID` and `userID` on the component's vnode attributes object.

-In addition to routing parameters, the `attrs` object also includes a `path` property that contains the current route path, and a `route` property that contains the matched routed.
+In addition to routing parameters, the `attrs` object also includes a `path` property that contains the current route path, and a `route` property that contains the matched route.

 #### Key parameter